Joshua Brown, key witness in Amber Guyger murder trial and neighbor of Botham Jean, shot to death in Dallas

 - Joshua Brown, key witness in Amber Guyger murder trial and neighbor of Botham Jean, shot to death in Dallas

-- Amber Guyger is found guilty of murder in the shooting death of Botham Jean in his apartment
+- Amber Guyger gets 10-year murder sentence for fatally shooting Botham Jean

-- Botham Jean's brother hugs the former police officer who killed him